DMK Don Muang (Bangkok), Thailand to SIN, Singapore TZ291

 The pre-ordered Hainanese chicken rice choice from SIN to SYD was disappointing and would, not have been acceptable from any Hawkers market in Singapore.
 It looked good but dried rice and flavorless chicken spoilt what should be a delicious repast.

 I did not-touch the strange looking salad but the Häagen–Dazs ice cream was delicious.

 The meals and their presentation look very different to the illustrations on the Scoot website.
 This is what you see when you are booking and ordering your meals.

 You do not fly Scoot for their food- even in their “Business Class“.
 Air Asia does food only slightly better.

 Scoot makes a big deal of not being allowed to consume food brought onto the aircraft.
-One guy in my row was eating McDonalds , one family boarded with had huge bag of food and a woman in my Scootbiz snacked the whole way. some passengers openly flaunt the external food ban and itehrs are more discreet, quietly nibbling a sandwich when the cabin crews backs are rtined!! (as if they do not notice!!!)
+One guy in my row was eating McDonalds , one family boarded with a huge bag of food and a woman in my Scootbiz snacked the whole way.
+Some passengers clearly openly flaunt the external food ban and others are more discreet, quietly nibbling a sandwich when the cabin crews backs are turned! (as if they do not notice!!!)